francosolerio/podslurp/README.md

 # Podslurp

 A command-line tool to fetch and display update history for podcast feeds using the Podping API.
-This tool helps podcast creators and listeners track when a podcast feed was updated, went live, or ended a live session.
+This tool helps podcast creators track when a podcast feed was updated, went live, or ended a live session.

 ## Features